DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 record_request = wds_client.RecordRequest(attributes=dict_values);
 # this will create a record with table name "testType" and record row name "testRecord"
 # if you dont provide the primary_key, the operation will complete and the primary key column will be called "sys_name" by default
+# in this context:
+# "TestType" is the name of the Data Table
+# "testRecord" is the value that will be populated for the primary key for the row to be added (left most column in the Data Table)
+# Primary key is the name of the column that defines the primary key for the given Data Table
 recordCreated = records_client.create_or_replace_record(current_workspaceId, version, 'testType', 'testRecord', record_request,  primary_key="column_key")
 ```